jdbedics/clu-msclin-thesis-handbook/docs/index.md

   * A 6-hour, closed book, essay test can be stressful and exhausting
   * The independent research project could not be as structured as the thesis option.

+___

+## Research Project Option

 **Independent Research Project + Comprehensive Exam**

 Students can complete their own independent research project, identical to the thesis, but without the coursework (PSYC 565 & PSCY 566).
-There are three scenarios where this can occur:
+There are two scenarios where this can occur:

   1. A student can decide, from the beginning of the program, that they want to avoid the pressure and extra work of the thesis requirements but use the program to work on an independent research project.
 They could take PSYC 565 in the fall of their second year but will not take PSYC 566 during the spring.
   2. Students might attempt the thesis but, for a variety of reasons, fall behind and be removed from or quite the thesis track.

 In both of these scenarios, students are required to take the comprehensive exam and pay the comprehensive exam fee, in order to graduate.
 The student can, however, continue to work on their independent research project but not for credit.

+___